lozhkinandrei/anymind/README.md

 ### Assignment Checklist:
 - The deadline is within 5 days from 17 September 2021 <= `21 September 2021` ✔️
-- Push your code to your public repository on GitHub == `link to this repo`
+- Push your code to your public repository on GitHub == [repo](https://github.com/lozhkinandrei/anymind) ✔️
 - You can choose any tool you like for this project but the programming language should be Python 3.7, 3.8, or 3.9 == `Python 3.9` ✔️
 - You can use any Python web framework (Django, Flask, Tornado, ...etc) you prefer == `FastAPI` ✔️
 - The repository should have a readme file with clear instructions on how to deploy/install locally ✔️